NajeebClouds/meMIA/README.md

 This repository contains the demo code for the meMIA (Membership Inference Attack) method.

 ## Building Datasets

-Users are encouraged to provide their own data loaders.
-However, a demo data loader is included in the code.
-The datasets themselves are not uploaded to GitHub due to their size.
+Users are recommended to provide their own data loaders.
+However, we include a demo data loader in the code.
+Due to the large size of the datasets, we do not upload them to GitHub.

+### UTKFace Dataset

-For the UTKFace dataset, two folders are downloaded from the [official website](https://susanqq.github.io/UTKFace/) into the `UTKFace` directory:
+For the UTKFace dataset, we utilize two folders that can be downloaded from the [official website](https://susanqq.github.io/UTKFace/):

-- The `processed` folder contains three `landmark_list` files (also available on the official website).
-This folder aids in quickly retrieving image names since all image features can be deduced from the filenames.
+- `processed`: This folder contains three `landmark_list` files (also downloadable from the official website).
+These files are used for quickly accessing image names, as all image features can be inferred from the file names.
-- The `raw` folder includes all aligned and cropped images.
+- `raw`: Contains all aligned and cropped images from the dataset.

+### FMNIST and STL10 Datasets

-For the FMNIST and STL10 datasets, PyTorch provides built-in support, making these datasets easy to use.
+For FMNIST and STL10, PyTorch provides these datasets, which can be easily used within the framework.

-## Preparing
+## Setup

-Before running the demo, users should have Python 3 and PyTorch installed on their system.
+Before executing the demo, make sure Python 3 and PyTorch are installed on your system.

 ## Testing

-To test the attack method, use the following command:
+Execute the demo code using the following command:

 ```bash
 python demo.py --attack_type X --dataset_name Y